dlannan/swampy/README.md

 Read the official documentation to learn more.

 Before starting swampy make sure you have installed your SSL keys in swampy/swampy/keys folder.
-You should have a a fullkeychain.pem, a cert.pem and a privkey.key.
+You should have a fullkeychain.pem, a cert.pem and a privkey.key.
 If you use letsencrypt you can easily generate these.

 To start swampy using docker-compose: